M3ayz00/Industrial-Mobile-Water-Skid-Simulation/README.md

 ## 📋 **Project Overview**

-This project simulates a real industrial water treatment plant using computer-based control systems.
+This project simulates a real industrial mobile water skid using computer-based control systems.
 It demonstrates how modern factories automatically clean and purify water using sensors, pumps, filters, and UV sterilization - all controlled by a computer program.

 **System Name:** Industrial Water Treatment Plant Simulation
 **Platform:** OpenPLC Runtime with Web-based SCADA Interface